pickles976/HariRecipes/README.md

 - [ ] load tests with locust
 - [ ] get working on laptop
 - [ ] ask someone else for help testing locally

+- [ ] go back and clean up the recipes list, remove any recipes that don't have real instructions or ingredients lists

 - [ ] host on digitalocean
 - [ ] get working